Total Denoising: Unsupervised Learning of 3D Point Cloud Cleaning

 While we have studied the average over three levels of noise in the previous plots, \refTbl{NoiseLevel} looks into the scalability with noise levels in units of scene diameter percentages.
 We find that error is increasing as expected with noise, but all methods do so in a similar fashion.
 In two cases, we win over supervised, in one case supervised wins, resulting in the improved average reported above.

 \paragraph{Denoising performance.}

 While we have studied \textsc{Simple} Gaussian noise, we now relax this assumption and explore \textsc{Advanced} simulated scanner noise generated as explained in \refSec{Setup}.
-While it is simulated, it has the benefit that the ground truth is known, which will not be the case for our experiments on real scanned data.
+Contrary to real scanned data, it has the benefit that the ground truth is known.

 \refTbl{NoiseType} shows the error of different methods for this type of noise.
 We see, that in this case, our full method (orange) performs better than any other unsupervised method, such as mean or bilateral (violet and blue).
 A supervised method can perform better than other methods for this noise at the same amount of training data input, $12\,$million points.
 Finally, we also see that ablations without the suggested prior (cyan and green) have a higher error, indicating the priors are equally relevant for this type of noise, too.